 Gender & Diversity KPI Alliance

 In 2020, Catalyst set up the Gender and Diversity KPI Alliance (GDKA).
 Catalyst’s goal is to create workplaces that work for women.
-For this goal, the New York based not-for-profit teams up with leading companies and organizations as well as most powerful CEOs across the global.
+For this goal, the New York-based not-for-profit teams up with leading companies and organizations as well as the most powerful CEOs across the globe.
 Fair pay is one of the major issues at stake in Catalyst’s work.
-Under the theme “what gets measured, gets done” sustainable change is triggered: companies are encouraged to collect data on representation of the workforce, the board and pay equality.
+Under the theme “what gets measured, gets done” sustainable change is triggered: companies are encouraged to collect data on representation of the workforce, the board, and pay equality.
 FPI CEO and founder Henrike von Platen is part of the steering committee of the alliance.

 WPL - Women Political Leaders

 As a global network of women politicians, the WPL - Women Political Leaders have a clear mission: to increase both the number and influence of women in political leadership positions.
 Since 2018, WPL organizes the yearly Reykjavík Global Forum.
 The "Davos of Women" gathers influential women and leaders on gender equality from the spheres of politics, academia, and the corporate world to discuss hands-on approaches in realizing equal opportunities.
 From 2018 to 2020, the FPI contributed expertise on the topic of fair pay in Leaders Talks.
 We also pledged to advance our activities on equal opportunities and fair pay - alongside many other companies and organizations.